This article is for the old version. Please see the updated version.

 Additionally, as can be seen in the middle design, an excessively long definition might stretch the container to the full width of the page while the delineating bar above the suffix would (and should) terminate where its suffix ends.
 The thinner lines at top and bottom of that design were an (unsuccessful) attempt at remedying that visual imbalance.

-I love the mousehover; it simplifies and collapses then reveals and expands when needed, it links disparate elements and enriches the palette of interactions.
+As I’ve gone into before, I love the mousehover; it simplifies and collapses then reveals and expands when needed, it links disparate elements and enriches the palette of interactions.
 I’ve even argued that mystery meat is acceptable – better even – in rare circumstances, when used judicially.
 But we all know that touchscreens are rapidly making it an untenable choice.

 The benefit to this particular project is debatable, but I couldn’t help myself.
 Primarily, the twin buttons below each stem retract when not hovered over to afford the interface a little more visual clarity.
 Secondly, and less disputably, each stem and its definition have a subtle, bi-directional highlight in order to compensate for the inability to vertically align them.